msjimc/RunningWindowsProgramsOnLinux/nobara.md

 ## Installation

-When first installed, Nobara includes Wine 8.2 (Staging) installed.
-After the strongly advised system update Wine was upgraded to wine 9.9 (Staging) (Figure 1)
+When first installed, Nobara has Wine 8.2 (Staging) installed.
+After the strongly advised system update, Wine was upgraded to wine 9.9 (Staging) (Figure 1)

 <hr />